sb-ph/portfolio-starter/README.md

 ## Features

-### Design and accessibility

-TODO

-### Deliberately basic codebase
+- Understated design with an eye towards accessibility [TODO]

-We’ve kept the codebase deliberately basic to encourage tinkering and customisation even for people that are unfamiliar with code.
-There are no build systems like Gulp or Webpack, and there are no JavaScript libraries like Vue or React.
+- A deliberately basic codebase that encourages tinkering and customisation even for people unfamiliar with code

-### Generates a static site

-Static websites tend to load a lot faster than database-driven websites, and they can often be hosted for free with hosting providers such as Netlify or Now.
+- Generates a static site; static sites tend to load a lot faster than database-driven websites and can be hosted for free

-### Supports RSS
+- Supports RSS out of the box

-TODO

-### Command line not required

-You don’t have to use a code editor or the command line to edit or even deploy this website.
-[Read more about how to create a new Portfolio Starter website in GitHub and deploy it](#TODO) all without leaving your browser.
+- Command line not required; you don’t have to use a code editor or the command line to edit or even deploy this website

 ## Getting Started